 Before operating a heavy piece of machinery, it is essential to have the proper forklift training.
 A forklift driver should know the basics of safe forklift operation and be familiar with the parts of a forklift that can cause injury.

 Accidents caused by the lack of a comprehensive training program can easily be prevented with more and better training.
-Not only can training save money for companies in the long run, but it can also save lives.
+OSHA requires a certification to operate the machine.

 - Attempts to save time